 Unfortunately there is no simple answer for this question.
 Physiotherapy is patient focused, which means that treatment is tailored to meet your needs as an individual.
 There are many factors that may influence the rate at which you recover from your injury, these may include the type and nature of the injury, the severity of the injury, your previous history, your age and current health and your participation in rehabilitation.
 Your physiotherapist will be able to provide you with a more accurate estimation following an assessment.

-Generally the initial treatment lasts between 40 – 60 minutes and follow up sessions are between 20 – 30 minutes.
+Generally the initial assessment and treatment lasts approximately 40 minutes and follow up sessions are 20 – 30 minutes long.

 Loose fitting, comfortable clothing is best.
 Wear shorts if you have a hip, knee or foot injury.

 No, our team of physiotherapists are experienced in dealing with all sorts of health issues – from early childhood through to elderly health.
-Sports injuries are only one of the many conditions our physiotherapist’s treat, other ailments include degenerative injuries, post-operative treatment, overuse injuries (such as OOS or RSI), work strains, migraines, muscle tension and postural issues.
+Sports injuries are only one of the many conditions our physiotherapist’s treat, other ailments include degenerative injuries, post-operative treatment, overuse injuries, work strains, migraines, muscle tension and postural issues.
 Physiotherapists specialise in enhancing well-being and accelerating the body’s natural repair process.